bbillharz/SpaceGrantEngine/README.md

 `source install/setup.bash`

-Then you can call anything defined in the package
+Then you can call anything defined in the package.

-`ros2 run sgengine test`
+For example: `ros2 run sgengine pico`

-## Creating a new node

-In the "setup.py" file at the bottom within the "setup" function there is an argument called entry_points.

-Inside of entry_points there is a dictionary with a key entry called console_scripts.

-Add an entry to console_scripts for each node you want to add.
-This allows you to directly call the node from the CLI or via a launch file.

-## Running the OAK-D S2 camera

-Ensure the camera is plugged in

-Navigate to the depthai-ws directory

-If there is no dpethai-ros folder in src, then run `git submodule init`, and then `git submodule clone` (or equivalent command)

-Execute the `./install_depthai_ros.sh` script

-Whenever you open a new terminal make sure to source the setup.bash file `source depthai-ws/install/setup.bash`

-Execute: `ros2 launch depthai_examples stereo_intertial_node.launch.py extended:=True monoResolution:=400p`
+## Submodules

+This engine uses external dependencies that are located in the `extern` directory.

+To directly clone the repository with these submodules add the `--recursive` flag to your `git clone` command.

+To clone the submodules after cloning the engine, run `git submodule update --init --recursive`

 ## Launching the code automatically

-To copy launch service to proper directory run:
+To enable the launch service:

-Run `cp /home/pi/SpaceGrantEngine/scripts/engine_launch.service /etc/systemd/system`
+Make sure that the `SpaceGrantEngine` repository is located at `/home/pi/SpaceGrantEngine`

-then `systemctl enable engine_launch.service` to enable the service on boot.
+Run `systemctl enable /home/pi/SpaceGrantEngine/scripts/engine_launch.service` to enable the service on boot.